6105-D Arlington Blvd. Falls Church, VA 22044 (703) 538-4710

 No. Our experienced staff will tell you precisely what information we need to complete your divorce.
 We generally ask you provide us with some sort of photographic identification.

-Yes!
-Our attorneys will be glad to discuss the particulars of your situation with you, and advise you on the best possible course for your divorce.
+After submitting your information on the simple form found on our website, we will be glad to discuss the particulars of your situation with you, and advise you on the best possible course for your divorce.
 Our free initial consultation can occur only after the potential client has completed the information form at START HERE or submitted the same information via phone to the firm.
 The attorney cannot advise a potential client of matters particular to him or her without full knowledge of all property (marital and individual) and personal information.
-The potential client is invited to download and complete the Property Settlement Questionnaire, and fax the same to our office prior to the initial consultation.
 The first half hour of the initial consultation shall be without charge; thereafter the attorney may charge for additional time at the attorney's normal hourly fee, and in the attorney's sole discretion.
 23) My spouse is in jail.
 Can I still get a divorce?
 (Return to Top) Yes.
 By Virginia law, the court must appoint your spouse a Guardian Ad Litem (attorney) to represent his/her interests, if your spouse is facing more than 1 year of incarceration or has committed a felony.
 There is an additional charge for this Guardian Ad Litem.
 He will contact your spouse, forward the Waiver of Service of process to him/her, and explain your spouse's rights to him/her.
 Please CONTACT US to discuss your situation more fully and our requirements.

 Divorce by Affidavit is not available if you or your spouse is incarcerated.
 The Court will require a short hearing on the issues of the divorce (where each of you live, when you married and separated, etc.), and we will conduct this hearing in our office rather than at the courthouse.
 After the hearing, we will prepare a written transcript of the hearing testimony, as well as the Final Decree of Divorce, and submit them to the Court for the judge's signature.